 Your phone rings.

-If it doesn't find a match, it opens a pop-up that shows the presented phone number, and it proposes to create a new partner contact or update an existing partner contact :
+If it doesn’t find a match, it opens a pop-up that shows the presented phone number and proposes to create a new partner/lead or update an existing partner/lead.

 If you have some issues with the module :